Appearance

 Authoritative Broadcast

-After a full synchronization cycle completes, TTMT performs an authoritative broadcast: it replaces its internal position state entirely with the newly synchronized data.
-This ensures that any ghost positions from the resync transition are purged.
+After each full sync completes, TTMT performs a clean-state refresh: it replaces its in-memory position state entirely with the freshly synced state.
+This purges any ghost positions left over from the resync transition.

 Health Check System